Conor McGregor's net worth and the expensive things he owns

 “I wanted to make an Irish whiskey emblematic of Irish culture as a whole, and something that would showcase the great skill we possess of distilling the best Whiskey in the entire world,” he wrote on Instagram at the time of the brand’s unveiling.

-As Forbes states, McGregor sold his majority stake in the brand to Proximo Spirits for USD 150 million (INR 1,238 crore approx.).
+As Forbes states, McGregor sold his majority stake in the brand to Proximo Spirits for USD 150 million.
 His other business partners also reportedly sold their stake to Proximo Spirits, who held a 49 per cent stake in the company before the sale.

 View this post on Instagram

-Although the exact details of the deal are not known, in June of the same year, McGregor told news.com.au that it is “upwards of USD 700 million (INR 5,777 crore approx.) that deal is worth over the coming years.”
+Although the exact details of the deal are not known, in June of the same year, McGregor told news.com.au that it is “upwards of USD 700 million that deal is worth over the coming years.”

 Among the businesses that McGregor runs is a media entity known as The Mac Life.
 An online website and a YouTube channel, The Mac Life has its core focus on the MMA career and life of its famous owner.
 But it also covers news on MMA, lifestyle and fitness.